-If you were watching the confirmation hearings of U.S. Supreme Court nominee Brett Kavanaugh and, for no particular reason, were wondering if it was possible to remove a Supreme Court justice after he was confirmed to his lifetime appointment, the answer is yes.
+If you were wondering if it was possible to remove Supreme Court justices after they are confirmed to their lifetime appointments, the answer is yes.
 The framers of the U.S. Constitution included a process to do just that.
 That said, it has never really been done successfully.
 Yet.

 Section 1 of Article 3 of the Constitution says: